leketech/Mental-Health-App/BACKEND_DEPLOYMENT.md

 1. Verifies the service is running
 2. Checks database connectivity (if configured)
 3. Returns appropriate status information

+## Security Best Practices

+### API Key Management
+- **OPENAI_API_KEY** and other secrets should be set through the Render dashboard
+- Never hardcode API keys in configuration files that are committed to version control
+- Render securely stores environment variables and injects them at runtime

+### Setting Secrets in Render
+1. After creating your web service, go to the service dashboard
+2. Click on "Environment Variables" section
+3. Add your secrets with the "Sync" option disabled for sensitive values
+4. Render will securely store and inject these values at runtime

 ## Custom Domain (Optional)